 We were well acquainted with the startup model that had been celebrated in Silicon Valley since the mid-1990s, and we knew there had to be a better way to fund our vision than chasing venture capital and trying to manufacture scale with no substance.
 We self-funded the business and aimed to be profitable fast.

 It was immediately obvious that others shared our vision.
 Product managers and company builders everywhere were looking for a better way to build what customers really wanted and enjoy their own work at the same time.

 We thoughtfully crafted the first version of Aha! and started a closed, invitation-only Beta.
-During that two-month period, we spoke with and demonstrated Aha! to more than 500 product development teams.
+During the early access program, we spoke with and demonstrated Aha! to more than 500 product development teams.
 We ended the Beta program in the fall of 2014 and signed up 125 paying enterprise customers within four months.
 We were profitable and on our way.

 As Aha! rapidly became the obvious choice for product builders around the world, we wanted to share the philosophy behind our interactions with customers — the engine driving our success.

 In July 2014, we codified a framework for personal and business success called The Responsive Method (TRM).
 TRM is centered around the belief that interactions with urgency are what propel people and organizations forward.
 It is a simple way to have mutually beneficial interactions.

 In April 2017, we explained our philosophy in more detail when Brian published a provocative book about our human-centric approach to business.
 Drawing on his experience founding successful technology companies and creating award-winning products, Lovability reveals how to build a business that people love and be happy doing it.

 It is clear that Aha! is making a difference for real people — that has been our goal from the beginning.
 Our ideas are ambitious.
 But making them a reality has been an awe-inspiring adventure.